junglesta/wherenodoctor/_posts/2016-01-01-12-prevention-how-to-avoid-many-sicknesses.md

 Vaccine that has been prepared but not used should be thrown away.
 DPT is still good and useable if it remains cloudy 1 hour after preparing it.

 If it becomes clear or has white flecks in it, it is spoiled and will not work.
-For ways to keep vaccines cold, see Helping Health Workers Learn, Chapter 16.
+For ways to keep vaccines cold, see [_Helping Health Workers Learn_](#addresses-for-teaching-materials), Chapter 16.

 >**Vaccinate your children on time.**